CharlesTaylor7/gemini/README.md

 #### Ambiguous case
-- handle it; during my user testing, I often wanted to drag an intersection disk.
 - lock the choice in early.
 Only allow changing the rotation ring if the mouse passes through a narrow band around the starting location